Family Law (Canadian TV series): Season 2 (2023)

+Season 3 (2024)

+Season 4

+Note: The Original Airdate column refers to Canadian dates on Global.
+The fourth season is available on the German streaming service WOW in English and dubbed version as of June 2025.

 Production

-On December 20, 2019, Corus Entertainment announced that the series created by Susin Nielsen for SEVEN24 Films and Lark Productions had been given a ten-episode series order.
+On December 20, 2019, Corus Entertainment announced that the series created by Susin Nielsen for SEVEN24 Films and Lark Productions had been given a ten episode series order.
 Executive produced by Tom Cox, Jordy Randall and Erin Haskett, the show would be produced and set in Vancouver, British Columbia.

 In February 2020, it was reported that principal photography would begin on March 2, 2020.
 The primary cast members were announced as being all Canadian - Jewel Staite, Victor Garber, Zach Smadu and Genelle Williams.

-In advance of the series premiere, Global announced in May 2021 that it had already renewed for a second season.
+In advance of the series premiere, Global announced in May 2021 that it had renewed the series for a second season.

-On May 17, 2022, Global announced a third season, once again with ten episodes.
+On May 17, 2022, Global announced that the series had been renewed for a third season.

+On January 31, 2024, Global announced that the series had been renewed for a fourth season.

 Release

 International

-The series premiered in Italy on Sky Investigation on July 6, 2021.
-International distribution is being managed by eOne.

-Nine Network is carrying the series in Australia.

-In the United States, The CW picked up the series in May 2022, and it airs Sunday nights at 8:00 PM, premiering on October 2, 2022, in the 2022-2023 United States television network season.

-Season 2 was premiered in March 2022.